00Raja11/00Raja11/README.md

-- 👋 Hi, I’m @ark0011
+- 👋 Hi, I’m AHMAD RAJA KHAN
-- 👀 I’m interested to explore java.
+- 👀 I’m interested to explore the field of Web development (FullStack).
 - 🌱 I’m currently learning java and springboot
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on (ahmadrajak@gmail.com)
-- 📫 How to reach me : sajiyakhan024@gmail.com
+- 📫 How to reach me : sajiyakhan024@gmail.com or ahmadrajak@gmail.com
-- 😄 Pronouns: ...
 - ⚡ Fun fact: creating jokes

 <!---